NotSohn/CPSC-335-Project-1/README.md

 ## Mathematical Analysis (Our Analysis)

 Just looking at schedule algorithm, our step counts is nlogn + 38n + 15.
-To prove this efficieny class, we are using proving efficiency class by using limits.
+To prove this efficiency class, we are using proving efficiency class by using limits.
 T(n) is nlogn + 38n + 15 and F(n) is nlogn. lim (nlogn + 38n + 15)/nlogn
 turns into 1 + lim 38/logn + lim 15/nlogn.
 This means that L = 1 since both lim 38/logn and lim 15/nlogn are 0.
 Since L=1 and L is a non-negative constant therefore nlogn + 38n + 15 ∈ O(nlogn).
 We think that we can do better by creating